 NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

-Relafen is a prescription medication that was approved by the Food and Drug Administration (FDA) to treat signs and symptoms of rheumatoid arthritis and osteoarthritis.
+Relafen is a prescription medication that was approved by the U.S. Food and Drug Administration (FDA) to treat signs and symptoms of rheumatoid arthritis and osteoarthritis.
 Relafen is sometimes prescribed off-label to treat pain, stiffness, and swelling caused by psoriatic arthritis.
 Relafen is also known by its drug name, nabumetone.

-Relafen is an NSAID.
+Relafen is a nonsteroidal anti-inflammatory drug (NSAID).
 NSAIDs help reduce fever, pain and inflammation.
 Relafen is believed to work by inhibiting the production of chemicals that promote inflammation in the body.

 How do I take it?